SoftwareAG/c8y-docs/src/documents/guides/reference/users.html.md

       }
     }

-When role is assigned to user, suitable audit record is created with type 'User' and activity 'User updated'.
+When a role is assigned to a user, a corresponding audit record is created with type 'User' and activity 'User updated'.

-### Assign Role to Group
+### Assign role to group

 Request body: RoleReference

 Response body: RoleReference

 Example request: Create a new RoleReference

     POST /user/<<tenant>>/groups/<<groupId>>/roles
      Host: [hostname]